Note: This is a 5 Star Route, meaning that it is a highly curated, premier riding route.

-An easier route through the Patagonia Mountains that is a very scenic.
-It is a shortened version of the Patagonia 50 route that excludes the San Rafael valley.
-But it does include the Harshaw Creek section with big, gnarly trees and distant views of crags and peaks.
+An easier route through the Patagonia Mountains that is very scenic.
+It is a shortened version of the Patagonia 50 route that excludes the San Rafael Valley proper.
+But it does include the Harshaw Creek section (~ miles 3 to 7.5 and 24 to 27.5) with big, gnarly trees and distant views of crags and peaks.

 For a great overview of the riding in the Patagonia area, give a read to “Patagonia, A Gravel Utopia”, by Caffeine and Watts.

-The area is actively patrolled by Border Patrol.
-As a general rule, when we come across Border Patrol for the first time in the day, we stop and ask if “there’s anything we should be aware of” and we also give them our route.
+Also, the area is actively patrolled by Border Patrol.
+As a general rule, when we come across Border Patrol for the first time in the day, we stop and ask if “there’s anything we should be aware of” and we provide them our route.

 Adventure / Gravel Route